 Allow global Colors

 Lets you define one or more palette entries to be used throughout a frame.
 Any pixel may use one of these colors.

 With this option you activate checks for tile portions made up of the given pixel size and to Limit Colors per Tile to a certain number.

 Use Tile based Palettes

-Some systems use tile palettes so that a tile may only use a certain range of colors within a overall palette, e.g. colors 0-3, 4-7 and so on depending on the number of colors a tile can use at all.
+Some systems use tile palettes so that a tile may only use a certain range of colors within the overall palette, e.g. colors 0-3, 4-7 and so on depending on the number of colors a tile can use at all like four colors.

 Allow Color 0 with every Tile

 When using tile palettes then the very first color of every tile palette can be used to be transparent.
 Because in a graphics editor we can only use a single color as transparent this option just allows to use color 0 of the overall palette instead of the actual first color of a tile palette.

 Limit overall Colors to